 Automating Storage and Management of Terraform Variables

-One issue with Terraform I've encountered whilst collaborating on the deploys as a team, is how we manage the .tfvars files.
-They essentially have the same issue as .env files, if you have ever been developing on an application locally.
+files, if you have ever been developing on an application locally.
 If someone adds a feature, or introduces a new variable, that needs to be shared with the team.

-As the .tfvars file gets updated on Person A's local machine and deploys an infrastructure, odd things can happen if Person B's local machine doesn't have the same Terraform variables.
+file gets updated on Person A's local machine and deploys an infrastructure, odd things can happen if Person B's local machine doesn't have the same Terraform variables.

 The first question is where to store these.
 We began by storing them in 1Password, or sharing non-secret variables via chat, but it always required someone to manually update (and also remember to update) the variables in the remote store.
-Worse case scenario, is that someone would run a terraform apply without realising that they had out of date variables, and accidentally revert important infrastructure.
+Worse case scenario, is that someone would run a terraform apply

 The first and easiest part of this solution was to store them within either an AWS S3 bucket, Azure Key Store or any other store that the projects cloud provider has to offer.
 All we need to do is add the Terraform variables file as a resource to be stored.
 Here, I've added it as an Azure Key Vault Secret (to a Key Vault already created):